 Collin Goemmer Paradigm

-Hello, I'm Collin Goemmer and I am a freshman at Texas State University majoring in Political Science.
+Hello, I'm Collin Goemmer and I am a Sophomore at Texas State University majoring in Criminal Justice.
 I graduated from Cypress Creek High School in Houston, Texas.

 Layla Hooshmand Paradigm

 No line by line in final focus